prasquin/AirPi/docs/usage.md

 Most changes to this file will be to enable or disable individual notification plugins, or change parameters.

-###Common Options
+**Common Options**
 The following options are common to a number of notification plugins:
-+ `msgalertsensor` specifies the text of the notification message which will be sent in notifications where a sensor fails.
++ `msgalertsensor` specifies the text of the notification message which will be sent when a sensor fails.
-+ `msgalertoutput` specifies the text of the notification message which will be sent in notifications where an output plugin fails.
++ `msgalertoutput` specifies the text of the notification message which will be sent when an output plugin fails.
-+ `msgdata` specifies the text of the notification message which will be sent in notifications where a data change notifications is triggered.
++ `msgdata` specifies the text of the notification message which will be sent when a data change notifications is triggered.
 + `filename` specifies the name of the Python script file for the notification plugin.
 No file extension or path details are required.
 + `enabled` specifies whether or not the notification plugin is enabled.